 In 2006, many Vermont residents were struggling to pay for high-priced home heating oil.
 An AP article quoted Bernie saying, “At a time when many Vermont households are struggling economically, the significant increase in home heating oil prices is causing many families to make painful choices.”

 Bernie promised that the program would, “to some degree, make those choices,” between health care, fixing the car, buying medicines or adequate heating, “a little bit easier.”
 Bernie was excited about the “much-needed relief to thousands of senior citizens and low-income families” that the program provided.

 Why was this deal controversial?

-Since President George W. Bush and Hugo Chavez were not on good terms, critics believed that Chavez was using this cheap oil deal to “one-up” President Bush.
-Critics also believed that this oil deal was a way to distract U.S. citizens from other rising oil prices at the time.
+Since President George W. Bush and Venezuela’s President, Hugo Chavez, were not on good terms, some critics believed that Chavez was using this cheap oil deal to “one-up” President Bush.
+Critics also argued that this oil deal was a way to distract U.S. citizens from rising oil prices at the time.

 People complained about getting cheaper oil?

 Yes, even though it generated goodwill between the United States and Venezuela at a time when relations were strained because the Bush administration helped orchestrate the failed 2002 coup against Chavez.
 Chavez also called President George W. Bush “the devil” in a 2006 speech at the U.N.

 The low income people who received the heating assistance did not complain.

 Didn’t Bernie praise and support the Venezuelan regime?